-(1) In the study program in Astro and Particle Physics culminating in an examination for a Master of Science (M. Sc.) (hereinafter: Master's program) uses the European Credit Transfer and Accumulation System (ECTS), i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
-One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook.

-(2) The Master's program has a modular structure.
-The type, contents and workload of the required modules and the credit points allocated to them is set out in the Special Provisions of these exam regulations and/or in the module handbook.

-(3) The Master's program is tied to a University system of examinations.

-(4) The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis module and 90 for the other subject-relevant coursework.
-In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook.
+- (1) The degree program in Mathematical Physics culminating in an examination for a Master of Science (M.Sc.), (hereinafter: Master's program) uses the European Credit Transfer and Accumulation System (ECTS), i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
+One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook. - (2) The Master's program has a modular structure.
+The type, contents and workload of the required modules and the credit points allocated to them are set out in the Special Provisions of these exam regulations and/or in the module handbook. - (3) The Master's program is tied to a University system of examinations. - (4) The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis module and 90 for the other subject-relevant coursework.
+In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook as a pieces of assessed work (and expressly described as such in each case).

 For the Master's degree, 300 ECTS credit points are required - including the student's preceding studies up to his/her first professional degree.

-(5) The regular duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+- (5) The regular duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
 All coursework and assessed work in these exam regulations can be carried out ahead of the appointed time, if the student meets the necessary prerequisites and there is sufficient capacity.
-In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years.

-(6) The Special Provisions may require students to carry out a practical excercise serving the aims of the course.
+In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years. - (6) The Special Provisions may require students to carry out a practical excercise serving the aims of the course.
 A period of study abroad may be provided for in the Special Provisions of these exam regulations.